-While you cannot control the elements and rainfall that may occur within your property, what you can control is how your property drains water, protects your home and all external areas.
-The key to preventing problems with draining, is to work with a qualified plumber to implement adequate drainage solutions.
+While you cannot control the elements and rainfall that may occur within your property, what you can control is how your property drains water and protects your home and all external areas.
+The key to preventing problems with draining is to work with a local qualified plumber to implement adequate drainage solutions.
 Let’s look at the most common problems faced with property drainage.

 Here are the most common issues causing poor drainage on a property:

 A common cause for poor property drainage issues is blocked or poorly designed guttering.
 Your gutters act as the channels and troughs which collect water from your roof.
-The water then travels through a downpipe and into a drain, catchment basin, or an area where water can run away from your house.
+The water then travels through a downpipe and into a drain, catchment basin, or an area where water can run away from your house, but even this can become blocked with debris.
 While a simple system, poorly maintained or designed guttering can provide a multitude of problems.

 A gutter can become blocked with debris or leaves, resulting in water overflowing or pooling where it should not.
 Additionally, if there is not a suitable space for the water to flow or drain away after exiting your downpipe, it will pool and cause a problem.

 To remedy these issues, ensure your gutters and downpipes are clear, and water easily flows through them.
 If you are having property drainage issues after the water has left your guttering, it may be time to call a plumber.